John Atkin

 John Atkin is a former two term Democratic member of the Connecticut Senate from Norwalk, Connecticut's 25th Senate district and a former three term member of the Connecticut House of Representatives from Norwalk, Connecticut's 140th House district.

 Early life and family

 Son of William Wilson Atkin, a book publisher.

 Political career

 In 1982, Atkin was challenged for his seat in the Connecticut House by Janet Mills, but was re-elected.

 Atkin was defeated for re-election to the Connecticut House by Janet Mills in 1984.

-In March 1986, State Senator Andrew Santaniello died unexpectedly, creating a vacancy.
-Atkin defeated Joseph Santo for the seat.
+In March 1986, State Senator Andrew Santaniello of the 25th district died unexpectedly, creating a vacancy.
+Atkin ran for the special election to fill it, but lost to Republican Joseph Santo on May 6, 1986.
+However, in the general election on November 4, 1986, Atkin defeated Santo that same year, becoming a State Senator.

 In 1988, he faced a challenge from Republican Michael Lyons, Norwalk Common Council member for the senate seat, but Atkin was re-elected.

 Atkin was defeated for re-election to the Connecticut Senate by Robert Genuario in 1990.